The weekly Meta Ads report template senior media buyers actually use

 6. What we did last week

 A brief log of actions taken.
 Shows the account is being managed, not just observed.
 Critical for agency–client trust and internal retrospectives.
+For agency context specifically, see our breakdown of the best Meta Ads reporting software for agencies.

 What to cut